zloop1982/TizFbExample/README.txt

    TizFbExample/android/res/values/strings.xml to your own strings.xml.
 If you do not have a costumized strings.xml simply copy the whole file into <your_app_root>/android/res/values.
 10. At your now created strings.xml file you will find a token called “<string name="app_id"><app_id here></string>”.
-    Replace <app_id here> with the app is displayed on the dashboard of your facebook app.
+    Replace <app_id here> with the app id displayed on the dashboard of your facebook app.
+9. Change the location of the Android resource file in the Facebook SDK sourcecode:
-9.	- open up the Qt Creator enter your project and press Strg + Shift + F
+        - open up the Qt Creator enter your project and press Strg + Shift + F
 	- for scope select “Files on File System”
 	- the phrase you search for is “com.facebook.android”
 	- for the target directory enter <your_project_root>/android/src/com/facebook